magpylib/magpylib/docs/examples/examples_21_compound_class.md

 # Advanced compounds

-This tutorial brings the *compound philisopy* of collections to the next level by subclassing the `Collection` class and adding a dynamic 3D representation.
+This tutorial brings the *compound philosophy* of collections to the next level by subclassing the `Collection` class and adding a dynamic 3D representation.

 ## Efficient 3D models